fortrabbit/help/docs/install-laravel-6-uni.md

 ```

-### Queues
+### Queueing

-The Universal stack does not support long running processes like `php artisan queue:work`.
+The Universal Stack does not support long running processes like `php artisan queue:work`.
-Please check out the [Laravel 6 Professional article](install-laravel-6-pro#toc-queue) on how to integrate those.
+Please check out the [Laravel 6 Professional article](install-laravel-6-pro#toc-queueing) on how to integrate those there.

-#### Using Laravel Envoy
+### Using Laravel Envoy

 Easy.
 Here is an `Envoy.blade.php` example: